mossphp/moss-framework/docs/02_config.md

 ## Configuration array / bootstrap

 Entire configuration is read from plain php arrays, just call `::read($arr)` and pass array containing data to add, update existing configuration.
-Configuration array must be properly formated, otherwise `ConfigException` will be thrown.
+Configuration array must be properly formatted, otherwise `ConfigException` will be thrown.

 Configuration is split into sections: